James Bucknall Bucknall Estcourt

-James Bucknall Bucknall Estcourt (12 July 1802 – 24 June 1855) was a British military officer and politician.
+James Bucknall Bucknall Estcourt (12 July 1802 – 24 June 1855) was a British Army officer and politician.

 Early life

 Estcourt was born in 1802, the son of Thomas Grimston Estcourt and Eleanor Sutton, and the younger brother of Thomas Henry Sutton Sotheron Estcourt.
 He was educated at Harrow School, and entered the army as an ensign in the 44th regiment on 13 July 1820.

 Military career

 On 7 June 1821, he was transferred to the 43rd Monmouthshire light infantry, in which he was promoted lieutenant on 9 December 1824, and captain on 4 November 1825.
 He spent the next five years of his military life in Gibraltar.
 He returned to England and then Ireland.
 In 1834 he accepted the post of second in command to Colonel F. R. Chesney in the famous Euphrates Valley Expedition, and was placed in charge of the magnetic experiments.
 He showed himself a loyal assistant to his chief during the next two years of arduous labour and travel, and it was chiefly owing to Chesney's advocacy of his services that Estcourt was promoted major on 21 October 1836, and lieutenant-colonel by brevet on 29 March 1839.
 His regiment participated in the suppression of the Lower Canada Rebellion, and he was based eventually in Drummondville, Upper Canada, where, in addition to other activities as surveyor, he brought the attention of his superiors to the poor condition of the Cayuga Road.